JRiggles/Aseprite-Extension-Updater/README.md

 ![icon](./screenshots/Extension%20Updater%20Icon.png)

 #### An Aseprite extension
-This Aseprite extension allows you to easily check for updates to participating[^1] Aseprite extensions for updates and download them.
+This Aseprite extension allows you to easily check participating[^1] Aseprite extensions for updates and download them.
 [^1]: For information on how to add compatibility with the updater to your extension, please refer to [Adding Updater Compatibility to Your Extension](#adding-updater-compatibility-to-your-extension).

 >[!IMPORTANT]